 TGac editor: insert the following new paragraph in REVmb D8.0 at P412, L32, before the sentence “The More Data field is set to 0 in all other directed frames.” as follows

-In a VHT BSS, the More Data field may be used to indicate a power save operation only meaningful within a TXOP, where STAs are running in active mode.
-In this case, this field is set to 1 in frames transmitted by VHT AP to indicate that it has more frames to transmit to a non-AP STA.
+In a VHT BSS where the TXOP power save feature is supported at both the AP and an individual STA (as determined from its VHT capabilities element), the More Data field indicates that more BUs are buffered for that STA at the AP (see 10.2.1.4a for the operation of TXOP power save).
+A value of 1 in individually addressed frame transmitted by the VHT AP to a VHT STA in TXOP PS mode indicates that at least one additional buffered BU is present for the same STA.

 TGac editor: Delete the paragraphs in D1.0, P21, L3-L9